Scroll launches its subscription offering ad-free access across 300 partner sites – TechCrunch

 “Basically, we were trying to think through: How would the internet have evolved if it didn’t have to rely on ads [from the start]?”
 Haile said.
 “What would the economics look like?”

-The solution that he and his team came up with is a subscription where consumers pay (the price is starting at $2.49 for the first six months after launch, then goes up $4.99 per month) for “a that’s web that’s twice as fast, with no shadowy trackers, no ads, no pre-rolls.”
+The solution that he and his team came up with is a subscription where consumers pay (the price is starting at $2.49 for the first six months after launch, then goes up to $4.99 per month) for “a that’s web that’s twice as fast, with no shadowy trackers, no ads, no pre-rolls.”
 Publishers, meanwhile, make more money than they would have by showing ads to those same visitors.

 The consumer experience may resemble what you can already get with an ad blocker, but Haile said it offers a few key advantages.
-For one thing, you won’t run into the issues you currently might with partner sites that detect ad blockers.
+For one thing, you won’t run into the issues you currently might on partner sites that detect ad blockers.
 For another, it works smoothly on mobile — once you’ve logged into your account on the Scroll site, you should be able to visit any of the partner sites and view them without ads, and you can also read via the Scroll mobile app.

 Plus, there’s what Haile described as the “good karma” of knowing that you’re supporting the publishers behind the news and stories that you actually read.